falguerasm/my-html-CV/README.md

-# my-html-CV
+# My HTML CV
- An exercise in HTML
+ An exercise in HTML and copywriting